 I’m a Speech and Language Pathologist (SLP) in California.
-I work a school setting with children who have moderate-severe disabilities.
-A friend encouraged me to start this blog.
-She told me to just start writing and click “Publish,” which is good because if this had to be perfect I wouldn’t even be getting started.
+I work in a school setting with children who have moderate-severe disabilities.

 I love tech and figuring out how to use apps in novel and engaging ways with my students.
 I’m a continuing education fanatic and go to ASHA every chance I get.
 Parent/staff education is one of the most rewarding parts of my job, and I hope I can do some of that here!